Mirzipan/Homm3_BG_Database/docs/artifacts/torso_of_legion.md

-# Torse of Legion
+# Torso of Legion

-Torse of Legion is a minor artifact that comes with the [Rampart Expansion](../content.md).
+Torso of Legion is a minor artifact that comes with the [Rampart Expansion](../content.md).

 *Searching a ruin, you are amazed to find a piece of the Statue of Legion.
 You carefully dust it off before placing it in your pack.*